Tearful Neymar denies he’s having problems at PSG -

 Tite backed Neymar and denied suggestions that he also had a troubled relationship with the player.

-“I keep hearing that Tite has problems with Neymar and I am tired of hearing that… we are tired of it,” he said.
+He said: “I keep hearing that Tite has problems with Neymar and I am tired of hearing that.
+We are tired of it.

 “I know that if he did have problems, then he would have the decency and the good character to talk about them in the dressing room.